chef/chef-web-docs/content/errors.md

 - Network routing configuration is preventing access to the host
 - When using Amazon Web Services (AWS), rules for security groups are preventing the Chef Infra Server from communicating with PostgreSQL

-### CSPG011 (cannot authenticate)
+### CSPG011 (can't authenticate)

 #### Reason

-Cannot authenticate to PostgreSQL on the remote server.
+Can't authenticate to PostgreSQL on the remote server.

 #### Possible causes